The popularity of meal prep is steadily rising as more people become aware of its numerous...

 A key thing to remember is that you should consult your doctor before starting the diet, especially if you have a medical condition to consider.

 Besides that, people who experience weakness frequently also face headaches during fasting.
-Sometimes the issue can resolve within the first few days of fasting.
+Sometimes, the issue can be resolved within the first few days of fasting.
 However, it can also continue to be a trouble for you. - Weight Gain

 Intermittent fasting is effective for helping you lose weight as long as you maintain your calorie intake.
 However, many times you may not be able to do that.
 This is because the approach can cause you to shift towards binging behaviors.